 This policy (and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it and how we will keep it safe.
 By visiting http://eocharging.com/ (“Website”) you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 2018 (the "Act"), the data controller is Juuce Limited of Tomo House, Tomo Road, Stowmarket, IP14 5AY.
+For the purpose of the Data Protection Act 2018 (the "Act"), and the Privacy and Electronic Communications Regulations (PECR) the Data Controller is Juuce Limited of Tomo House, Tomo Road, Stowmarket, IP14 5AY.

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK Supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.